stan-dev/pystan/doc/faq.rst

 First, you have to install the httpstan package from source.
 This can be done with the following steps:

-1. Download source code from newest httpspan version from `httpstan's GitHub <https://github.com/stan-dev/httpstan/tags>`_.
+1. Download source code from newest httpstan version from `httpstan's GitHub <https://github.com/stan-dev/httpstan/tags>`_.
 2. Extract .zip or .tar.gz.
 3. With an active virtual environment, navigate to the extracted folder in the